catinahat85/BITC-University/tracks/cloud_devops.md

 # Capstone Certification

-> **Note:** Capstone certifications are **not ACE credit eligible** and do not transfer as college credit.
+> **Note:** Capstone certifications are generally **not ACE credit eligible** and do not transfer as college credit.
 They are included as career-focused credentials that **build your "Shield"**—backing up your academic credentials with industry-recognized proof of technical competence that employers trust.
 ---
 ### Recommended Capstone: AWS Solutions Architect Associate